MohammedEsameel/DevOps-test/README.md

 # DevOps-Test
-This is a simple helm chart for personal uasage
+This is a simple helm chart for personal usage
 I will assume that you have installed the following tools
 - Helm 3.7
 - Minikube v1.23.2
 - Docker ce

-This Project contains simple Pyhton application exposed by Flask , you can use GET http request then you will gain some random json data
+This Project contains simple Pyhton application exposed by Flask , you can use GET http request then you will receive some random json data

 ----------------------------------------------------------------------------------------------------------------------
 ## Installation